kevintxwu/outgame-rails/README.md

 Manager Accounts → Event Check In → Event Bracketing → Event Summary

-Before starting please review templates for the generic "index", "new", "show", and "edit" pages are in '/template'
+Before starting please review templates for the generic "index", "new", "show", and "edit" pages in '/template'

 Module 1: Manager Accounts